 3 – Cort Ma Law, The Campsie Fells

 The highest of the Campsie Fells might be Earl’s Seat but the walk along the ridge from Campsie Glen to Cort Ma Law is one of my favourite wee walks in Scotland.
-With views across to the mighty city of Glasgow and north to Ben Lomond, the Campsies are also easily reachable from the city center.
+With views across to the mighty city of Glasgow and north to Ben Lomond, the Campsies are also easily reachable from the city centre.

-After exploring the beautiful Campsie Glen head up the steep sided Black Craig – once you are on the ridge you could be in the highlands not just 30 minutes from Glasgow!
+After exploring the beautiful Campsie Glen head up the steep-sided Black Craig – once you are on the ridge you could be in the highlands not just 30 minutes from Glasgow!

-Location: Just to the north of Glasgow
+- Location: Just to the north of Glasgow

-Height 526m / ascent 351m
+- Height: 526m / ascent 351m

-Go climb Cort Ma Law
+- Go climb Cort Ma Law

-4 – Scald Law
+4 – Scald Law, Edinburgh

 The Pentland Hills Regional Park is just to the south of Edinburgh.
 There are quite a few peaks in the Pentland’s to bag, but the highest is Scald Law.
 With views across to Edinburgh and the Scottish Borders, as well as the Pentland’s reservoirs, it is a small hill with a very big view.
 Great for a day out escaping the city.
-More on bagging the peaks in the Pentlands.

 - Location: Just to the south of Edinburgh

-Height 579m / ascent 579m
+- Height 579m / ascent 579m

 - Go climb Scald Law

 …let’s get a little higher up shall we?